xAPPO/MQTT/README.md

 d) Enable automatic discovery and selected inclusion of devices* using the Home Assistant statestream protocol (offered by HA) - a small  automation script is provided for HA that enables the statestream protocol for control > HA too.

+e) Enable automatic discovery and selected inclusion of Hubitat devices* into Home Assistant using the HA MQTT Discovery protocol ( work in progress)

 *N.B.This version currently supports 'switch' (onoff) and 'switchLevel' (dim) capabilities only - but will be expanded to include others

 # Future Features:

 1) Support of many more device capabilities beyond 'onoff' and 'dim'
 2) Add sensor support for reporting of sensor values - (let me know which ones you use)
-3) Support Home Assistant MQTT discovery protocol bidirectionally - HE devices auto discovered by HA and devices advertising using this protocol discoverable by HE
+3) Support Home Assistant MQTT discovery protocol bidirectionally - HE devices auto discovered by HA and devices advertising using this protocol discoverable by HE.
+(IN PROGRESS  HA Discovery partially implemented )
 4) Know Issue: currently,  at startup, HE devices do not publish their current state to MQTT.
 They do on change.
 [FIXED]
 5) Better support for decimal maxBrightness values
 6) Support for multiple homie discovered devices.
 7) Support for JSON payloads
 8) More complete support for homie3 specification from Hubitat - enough so openHAB# discovery is happy.
+[DONE]

   #I have not yet tried openHAB homie3 discovery but I suspect it will not work currently.
 You will need at least openHAB 2.5 milestone 1 build, maybe later, and for various stability reasons I can't recommend you upgrade to that - and definately not post milestone 1 builds.
 Also I suspect I need to better support some topics in the homie3 specification ($nodes $type $properties and maybe more)